 I felt helpless.
 It took until days later, after the power was on and a warm talk with my sister by a fire lit purely for cheer to dredge out the complex emotions that had weighed me down, numbed me and accompanied me as I took our three boys and bags of food up to my parents home of refuge for two nights and two days.

-I cleared the debris; the branches of powerlessness (electrical and spiritual); of countless pine needles of guilt for not knowing how or who to help, pricking every step I made; fallen trees as heavy as my fear of the shadow of evergreens fencing my back yard became menacing when all was dark; and the panes of glass painted with dust and ash and rain as clouded with uncertainty as my thoughts were: about when would our power return, why did this happen to my city, my people, who was suffering worse than I, how safe would my husband and our dog be in the deep dark, sleeping by a fire stoked to keep the pipes from freezing, while people sick with whatever drove them were breaking into homes down my very street.
+I cleared the debris; the branches of powerlessness (electrical and spiritual); of countless pine needles of guilt for not knowing how or who to help, pricking every step I made; fallen trees, as heavy as my fear of the shadow of evergreens fencing my back yard, became menacing when all was dark; and the panes of glass painted with dust and ash and rain as clouded with uncertainty as my thoughts were: about when would our power return, why did this happen to my city, my people, who was suffering worse than I, how safe would my husband and our dog be in the deep dark, sleeping by a fire stoked to keep the pipes from freezing, while people sick with whatever drove them were breaking into homes down my very street.

 That Tuesday night, after the storm, I looked out my window, scanning our completely darkened street.
 No street lights, no house lights, no windows warm with a glow from within.
 The only light was in the clear sky.
-Clouds had been pushed away by the winds, and all that was left was a twinkling landscape, a sight for eyes already weary of dark.
+Clouds had been pushed away by the winds, and all that was left was a twinkling landscape, a sight for eyes already sorely weary of dark.

 As homes regained power, in a patchwork quilt as seemingly as random as the outages spotted our city, slowly the story began to emerge.
-This is the place we live now, in this time- where our dependency (and in so many ways, posotive) on our technology has found a place in every meaningful part of our days.
+This is the place we live now, in this time- where our dependency (and in so many ways, positive) on our technology has found a place in every meaningful part of our days.
 You discover this when you are cut off from the grid that powers your life.
 The stark and bare reality is that the sources for our power simply are exceeded by our demands.

 Some families just had their power restored Tuesday evening.
 There are still homes, at least 5,000 by last count, without.
 At one point last week, nearly 300,000 homes in this area were without power.
-Our city’s population was either staying with someone who had power or hosting someone who had lost it.
+Our city’s population was literally either staying with someone who had power or hosting someone who had lost it.
 Information about places further than a mile from where you lived seemed irrelevant.
 Every neighborhood was struggling with what they could bear.
 Every family was doing what they could to cope or help someone else to cope.

 Everyone did the best they could.

 That was the grace I finally allowed myself the day after our power was restored.
 You see, people in this place feel much for others and not always much for themselves.
 Those who never lost power have some measure of guilt.
 But they didn’t choose to get to keep their lights on.
 None of us got a say in what homes would be damaged, our how long our spaces would uninhabitable.
 Still, the guilt persists.
-We still have much of our hard-working, physical-demanding, Midwest-demonitonal, settler-hero-history-past mentality that dogs us.
+We still have much of our hard-working, physical-demanding, Midwest-demonitonal, settler-hero-complex-history-past mentality that dogs us.

 And while that has seen us through countless storms of ages ago, we are not the same city as then.
 Whatever we carry and treasure as methods of coping, or traits of resiliency can be powerful tools to carry our community from this storm.
 Because things are not the same.